 Professor Peter Shirlow.
 Professor Peter Shirlow is the Blair Chair and Director of the University of Liverpool’s Institute of Irish Studies.
 He was formerly the Deputy Director of the Institute for Conflict Transformation and Social Justice at Queens University Belfast.
 He is a Visiting Research Professor at the Senator George J. Mitchell Institute for Global Peace, Security and Justice and sits on the editorial boards of Irish Political Studies and International Planning Studies and as a board member of the mental health charity, Threshold.

 Dr Joe McGrath.
-Joe is Programme Leader at the Liverpool Business School at Liverpool John Moore’s University.
+Joe was formerly Programme Leader at the Liverpool Business School at Liverpool John Moore’s University.
 He is an experienced Principal Lecturer with a demonstrated history of combining higher education and commercial practice.
 Skilled in programme development at all levels, coaching & mentoring, marketing, digital marketing, strategic planning, business development, and lecturing.

 Michelle Rushforth.
 Currently the Higher Education Quality Manager at LIPA, Michelle worked for 17 years at the University of Liverpool and as Head of Teaching Quality for 8 years.
 She is from County Down and has lived in Liverpool since 1996.
 She has considerable experience in policy development, regulation, audit, writing submissions/bids and partnership development.
 Michelle has a keen interest in Irish music, comedy and dance.
 Having joined the Board in autumn 2017, she is looking forward to working on local engagement, festival evaluation and development.